microsoft/fluentui/rfcs/build-system/02_standard_package_output_folders.md

 ## Detailed Design or Proposal

-Proposed standard folders in a published JavaScript package (does not imply they will all be present - only applicable output folders will be present):
+Proposed standard folders in a published JavaScript package (only applicable output folders would be present):

 - `lib` - esm
 - `lib-commonjs` - commonjs